derekrdrill/nba-everything-api/README.md

 ### Ball Don't Lie API

-The data for this API is sourced from the https://docs.balldontlie.io/#nba-api
+Data for this API is sourced from the [Ball Don't Lie API](https://docs.balldontlie.io/#nba-api)

 The following endpoint from this api are utilized to power the endpoints of this API: